Kong/kongponents/docs/components/catalog.md

 ## Events

+### CTA Clicks

-- `kcatalog-empty-state-cta-clicked` - If using a CTA button in the empty state, this event is fired when clicked.
+- `@kcatalog-empty-state-cta-clicked` - If using a CTA button in the empty state, this event is fired when clicked.
-- `kcatalog-error-cta-clicked` - If using a CTA button in the error state, this event is fired when clicked.
+- `@kcatalog-error-cta-clicked` - If using a CTA button in the error state, this event is fired when clicked.

+### Catalog Preferences

 - `@update:catalog-preferences` - Fired when the user changes the catalog's `pageSize`.

 Returns a payload that adheres to the `CatalogPreferences` interface: